Terrorism in Russia: 2021

 A German court sentenced Russian agent Vadim Krasikov to life imprisonment for the murder of Zelimkhan Khangoshvili which the judge called "state terrorism".

+2022

+On August 20, 2022, a car bomb was detonated outside Moscow, killing Russian journalist Darya Dugina, who is also the daughter of far-right philosopher Aleksandr Dugin.
+The FSB claims the attack was an act of terrorism involving Ukraine, with the suspect fleeing to Estonia.
+Reports of United States intelligence suspects Ukraine of being behind the attack.The Ukrainian government denied any involvement, with Ukrainian presidential advisor Mykhailo Podolyak stating that "we are not a criminal state like the Russian Federation, much less a terrorist one".

 2023

-On 2 April there was an explosion in a Saint Petersburg café.
+On 2 April, there was an explosion in a Saint Petersburg café which killed Russian blogger, Vladlen Tatarsky and injured 42 others.

 2024

 On 22 March, a group of four gunmen from IS-KP, also known as ISIS–K, opened fire on the public and then set fire to the Crocus City Hall music venue in Krasnogorsk, a city on the Western edge of Moscow.
 ISIS has claimed responsibility for the attack.

 On 23 June 2024, Telegram channel Baza reported a terrorist attack in the city of Derbent on the Orthodox Church of the Intercession of the Holy Virgin on Lenin Street.
 Not long after, a similar attack occurred in the regional capital Makhachkala.
 The Head of the Republic of Dagestan, Sergei Melikov, confirmed that the attacks had indeed took place.

+2025

+On 5 May, Armed militants in Makhachkala, Dagestan engaged in a firefight with local police.
+Three Russian police officers were killed, several other civilians and security personnel were wounded, and some militants escaped.
+No formal claim of responsibility was made, and identities/affiliations (including terrorism links) remain unclear.

+2026

+On 24 February, two people were killed, including the suspect, and two others were injured in a suicide bombing near the Savyolovsky railway station in Moscow, Russia.

+On 1 August, 5 people were killed and 19 were injured after a bomb exploded at a large banquet at the Balzi Rossi Italian restaurant-café.
+It is a suspected assassination attempt on one or more Russian military officials following a series of bombings.
+No responsibility has been claimed.

 Accusations of state terrorism

 Since the dissolution of the Soviet Union in 1991, the government of the Russian Federation has been frequently accused of sponsoring or inspiring terrorist activities inside the country and in other countries in order to achieve its political goals.